Terms and Conditions 2021

 We only accept .doc, .docx, .pdf file format.
-Line spacing and font style and size is your choice.
+Line spacing, font style and size is your choice.

 Are spaces between the lines part of the line count?

-No, only written lines are considered part of the line count.
+No, only lines are text are considered part of the line count.
 However, significant space between lines may not be publishable in the anthology.

 How many times can I enter?